Finding Your Brand’s Social Media Voice

 When MoonPie so boldly told Kaela that she should spell her name with a “y”, we all forgot for a moment that we were witnessing an interaction between consumer and brand.

 And, when Wendy’s posted sci-fi and fantasy-style art for the iconic Wendy character, Spirit Halloween jumped in and suggested a Wendy’s collab for a new Halloween costume.
 Consumers laughed and rallied from the sidelines.

-Adopting snarky, sarcastic brand personalities through social media is certainly trending and appeals to millennials, but does it yield a meaningful impact?
+Adopting snarky, sarcastic brand personalities through social media is certainly trending and appeals to Millennials and Gen Z, but does it yield a meaningful impact?
 If done correctly, having the right social media voice can position your brand as an authentic and relevant part of the current conversation.

-Another favorite?
-During the 2014 Grammy awards, Arby’s noticed an uncanny similarity between Pharrell’s hat and its iconic logo – so much so that it tweeted directly to the singer and asked for the hat back.
+Another classic?
+Arby’s noticed an uncanny similarity between Pharrell’s hat and its iconic logo – so much so that it tweeted directly to the singer and asked for the hat back.
 Naturally, Arby’s achieved thousands of retweets and media attention, but the real win was when Pharrell playfully responded by asking if Arby’s was “Tryna start a roast beef?”
 This is the kind of organic PR you simply can’t pay for.